 1. Cows are calm and clean before milking

-Purity of cows is the main determinant of both milking efficiency and the degree of infectious diseases of the breast.
-It is estimated that cows coming to the milking parlor are dirty, increase the time for preparing the udder to milking twice and, thereby, reduce the milking parlor performance.
+The purity of cows is the main determinant of both milking efficiency and the degree of infectious diseases of the breast.
+It is estimated that cows coming to the milking parlor are dirty, increase the time for preparing the udder to milk twice and, thereby, reduce the milking parlor performance.

 Based on the results of a study in France, it was found that udder cleanness is a fairly reliable factor capable of predicting the average number of somatic cells in milk.
 Disease-causing microbes that live in the environment are often the main source of mastitis in farms where the problem of contagious mastitis has been eliminated.